Crystallek/discord-friend-spammer/README.md

 A program, which spams friends in a group DM with a random shit.
 ## What can I do:
-- Translate the trivia stuff into 50+ languages
+- Translate the trivia stuff into 50+ languages (translation slows down the spam btw)
 - Annoy your friends!

 ## Info about me: